Niger attack reignites debate over military authorization: What to know about AUMF

 The Niger attack that left four American soldiers dead has refueled an old debate among lawmakers and congressional scholars – what should Congress do about the Authorization for Use of Military Force?

-The Senate Foreign Relations Committee will hold a public hearing on the AUMF congressional resolution Monday evening with Defense Secretary James Mattis and Secretary of State Rex Tillerson.
+The Senate Foreign Relations Committee will hold a public hearing on the AUMF congressional resolution Monday afternoon with Defense Secretary James Mattis and Secretary of State Rex Tillerson.

 What is AUMF, and why was it created?